dotnet/android-samples/android5.0/RecyclerViewer/README.md

 ---
 name: Xamarin.Android - RecyclerViewer
-description: This sample app accompanies the articles CardView and RecyclerView.
-You can use this sample to learn how to use the new CardView and RecyclerView...
+description: "Sample for the CardView and RecyclerView docs.
+Use this sample to learn how to use the new CardView and RecyclerView...
+(Android Lollipop)"
 page_type: sample
 languages:
 - csharp
 products:
 - xamarin
+extensions:
+    tags:
+    - androidlollipop
 urlFragment: android50-recyclerviewer
 ---
 # RecyclerViewer